More about: Park Güell in Barcelona Tickets and Tours

 A typical visit to Park Güell takes about 1 hour and 30 minutes, as the monumental area alone will take you a long time.
 If you want to stop and enjoy the park and the views of Barcelona at your leisure, calculate about 2 hours for the visit.

-In case you visit Park Güell at sunset, you will probably want to stay a little longer watching the sun set over Barcelona.
+In case you visit Park Güell at sunset, you will probably want to stay a bit longer watching the sun set over Barcelona.
 It is one of the busiest times in the park and the crowds are quite high, but it might be worth it.

 Best time to visit